Know the signs

-Other signs that you are going into labour can include your waters breaking (rupture of the membranes), backache and an urge to go to the toilet caused by your baby’s head pressing in your bowel.
+Other signs that labour is beginning include your waters breaking (rupture of the membranes), backache and an urge to go to the toilet, which is caused by your baby’s head pressing on your bowel.

 While you are pregnant, a plug of mucus is present in your cervix.
 Just before labour starts, or in early labour, the plug comes away and you may pass this out of your vagina.
 This small amount of sticky, jelly-like pink mucus is called a show.

 It may come away in one blob, or in several pieces.
-It is pink in colour because it’s blood-stained, and it's normal to lose a small amount of blood mixed with mucus.
+It is pink in colour because it’s bloodstained, and it's normal to lose a small amount of blood mixed with mucus.
 If you’re losing more blood, it may be a sign that something is wrong, so telephone your hospital or midwife straight away.

-A show indicates the cervix is starting to open, and labour may follow quickly, or it may take a few days.
+A show indicates the cervix is starting to open and labour may follow quickly, or it may take a few days.
 Some women do not have a show.